kharchenkolab/conos/vignettes/walkthrough.md

     ##  $ MantonCB2_HiSeq_1: num [1:33694, 1:12] 0 0 0 0 0 0 0 0 153 20 ...
     ##   ..- attr(*, "dimnames")=List of 2

-The list above, returns pooled count matrix for each sample, where the rows are genes, and columns are clusters.
-Different groups parameter can be supplied.
+The list above returns a pooled count matrix for each sample, where the rows are genes and the columns are clusters.
+A different value for the `groups` parameter can be supplied.

-Back to DE analysis of the cluster states between groups of samples.
+Back to DE analysis of the cluster states between groups of samples:
 First we need to define our sample groups

 ``` r